ngchanway/collaborative-experts/README.md

 1. Until we have fixed and fully tested the code, we recommend that you don't base your work on our implementation.
 2. If you are submitting to upcoming deadlines and were planning to evaluate your method on the benchmarks we report numbers on, please point the reviewer to the [project page](https://www.robots.ox.ac.uk/~vgg/research/collaborative-experts/) so that you are not penalised for avoiding a comparison with our inaccurate numbers.

-We have removed the links to the models until we have resolved the bug and corrected the experiments (if you would still like to find the tables and links from before, they can be found by rolling back back one commit).
+We have removed the links to the models until we have resolved the bug and corrected the experiments (if you would still like to find the tables and links from before, they can be found by rolling back a couple of commits).

 We would like to thank Valentin Gabeur who spotted and notified us of the issue.